Table of Contents

 Halo vs. BBL: What’s Right Procedure for Me?

 Halo/BBL each have their use cases.
 It’s usually recommended that BBL treatments are used for those who have multiple blemishes on different areas of the body as it is flexible, fast, and less expensive than Halo.
 If you’re looking for intense facial rejuvenation, Halo treatments are usually preferred.
 Halo delivers highly focused results that improve the overall condition of the skin within 1-2 sessions.
 Our team is happy to lead you in the right direction!

 Set Up a Consultation with Us Today!

 When it comes to your skin, we know that you want to make the right decisions.
 The Metropolitan Skin Clinic is happy to sit down with you and discuss your skincare needs and goals to come up with a curated treatment plan for you.
-To learn more or to schedule your initial consultation with us, please contact us today!
+To learn more differences between Halo and BBL treatments, schedule your initial consultation with us today!